gt-cs3220/gt-cs3220.github.io/project3.md

 ##FAQ
 * [Q]  I’m debugging my code.
 I see that there is an X in the BTB.
 How would it be possible?
 * [A]FE stage can have pipeline bubbles.
 BTB/BP might be indexed with uninitialized values.
-Please also make it sure when you update BTB/BP, only valid branch instructions update the BP/BTB.
+Please also make it sure when you update BTB/BP, only explicitly branch instructions update the BP/BTB.

 * [Q] I don’t see performance improvement in testall.mem.
 Why ?